-The truth is, in this house we probably have some kind of taco at-least weekly (that’s what taco tuesdays are for, right?!); ground chicken tacos, shrimp tacos, healthy fish tacos, carne asada tacos, you can never have too many taco recipes!
+The truth is, in this house we probably have some kind of taco at-least weekly (that’s what taco tuesdays are for, right?!); ground chicken tacos, shrimp tacos, fish tacos recipe, carne asada tacos, you can never have too many taco recipes!

 Ingredients for Taco Skillet

 - Protein: Use any ground meat like beef, pork, lamb, chicken, or like me – ground turkey.
 Drain fat from fattier meat.
-If vegetarian, use tofu crumbles, pan fried tofu, or any other sub.
+If vegetarian, fry tofu, use tofu crumbles or any other sub.

 - Seasonings: Taco skillet flavor is built with sauteed onion, taco seasoning and diced green chiles.
 No chiles?
 Use extra taco seasoning, chili powder, or throw in some jalapenos or green pepper to saute with the onion.